handofkwll/fisica/README.md

-Once you have a working Python installation you should follow the following procedure to install the simulator (instructions with *emphasisis* show commands used to write visibilities to FITS IDI):
+Once you have a working Python installation you should follow the following procedure to install the simulator (instructions with *emphasis* tell how to write visibilities in FITS IDI):

 1. Check out the code from GitHub, install it in a fresh directory.